-o Shoes or sandals (no bare feet).
+- Shoes or sandals (no bare feet).

-o A top.
+- A top.

-• Bottom: shorts, pants, leggings, dress, skirt etc. Students may not wear: $\circ~$ Articles of clothing which promote the use of tobacco, alcohol, drugs, or other illegal substances.
+- o Bottom: Shorts, pants, leggings, dress, skirt, etc.

+Students may not wear:

+• Articles of clothing which promote the use of tobacco, alcohol, drugs, or other illegal substances.

 • Articles of clothing with displays that are sexual, vulgar, lewd, indecent; include insulting words (e.g., racial/ethnic slurs); or have the potential to disrupt the educational environment.